 Farmworker: An individual employed in farmwork.

-Field checks: Unannounced visits by ES Merit staff and/or other state or federal staff at agricultural worksites to which ES placements have been made through the intrastate or interstate clearance system to ensure that conditions are as stated on the clearance order and that the employer is not violating an employment-related law.
+Field checks: Unannounced visits by ES staff and/or other state or federal staff at agricultural worksites to which ES placements have been made through the intrastate or interstate clearance system to ensure that conditions are as stated on the clearance order and that the employer is not violating an employment-related law.

 Field visits: Announced appearances by the SMA, regional monitor advocate, the national monitor advocate (or national monitor advocate’s staff), or outreach staff to the working, living, and gathering areas of MSFWs to perform the duties described at 20 CFR §653.107(b)(i) and 20 CFR §653.107(b)(3)-(4).